-In this paper, we focus on the Hartle-Hawking wave function \cite{Hartle:1983ai}, which is supposed to be the \textit{ground state} wave function of the universe.
+In this paper, we focus on the Hartle-Hawking wave function \cite{Hartle:1983ai} (see also \cite{Halliwell:1989dy}; the recent updates are in \cite{Lehners:2023yrj,Alexander:2020ymj}), which is supposed to be the \textit{ground state} wave function of the universe.
 Therefore, it is more natural to interpret the second interpretation.
 One can distinguish the classical domain as well as the quantum domain by looking at the oscillatory behavior of the wave function.
 In addition, we will go one step further by solving the Wheeler-DeWitt equation numerically.
-Thanks to this numerical approach, one could go beyond the WKB approximation, and one finds a new kind of phenomenon which does not show up in simplified analytic approaches.
+Our approach is new in the sense that we study the matter field direction and the metric field direction at the same time using the numerical method, while the previous literature is restricted to only one direction (either the metric direction \cite{Vilenkin:1987kf} or the field direction \cite{Hartle:2008ng} only) after approximations.
+Thanks to this numerical approach, one could go beyond the WKB approximation, and one could find a new kind of phenomenon that does not show up in simplified analytic approaches.

 This paper is organized as follows.
 In Sec.~\ref{sec:pre}, we describe how we can realize the Hartle-Hawking wave function for the numerical method.
-In Sec.~\ref{sec:nov}, we first confirm that, in the slow-roll limit, our numerical results are consistent with previously obtained results, e.g., instanton approaches; secondly, we show that our results shows some novel phenomena in the non-slow-roll limit.
+In Sec.~\ref{sec:nov}, we first confirm that, in the slow-roll limit, our numerical results are consistent with previously obtained results, e.g., instanton approaches; secondly, we show that our results show some novel phenomena.
 Finally, in Sec.~\ref{sec:con}, we conclude with proposals of possible future research topics.